The council's constitution

 Salford City Council's constitution sets out how the City Mayor and the council operate, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.

-- Salford City Council constitution (Microsoft Word format, 1.1mb)
+- Salford City Council constitution (Adobe PDF format, 3.4mb)

 If you are unable to view documents of these types, our downloads page provides links to viewing software.